 TikTok began as an app called Musical.ly in 2014, a platform on which users created and shared short lip-sync videos.
 In 2016, Chinese tech company Bytedance launched a version of Musical.ly known as Douyin to the Chinese market before introducing it overseas as TikTok in 2017.

 Understanding the platform's potential, particularly to connect with young audiences that are digital natives, Bytedance bought and incorporated Musical.ly and it became the version of TikTok we know today.
 Bytedance still operates Douyin separately in the Chinese market.

 TikTok calls itself the “destination for short-form mobile videos.”

 Users can create and upload a video incorporating music with filters and editing effects, or showing the user lip-synching or dancing to a song.
 Videos are often short, at about 15 seconds long though TikTok has been increasing the duration available - allowing 10 minutes as of March 2022.

 Its rapid video format is not just for dance challenges and lip-synching, although that is what it has become famous for.
 TikTok creators are using the platform to discuss complex subjects, campaign for change, and educate their audiences in subjects ranging from healthcare to accountancy.
 If you’re looking for inspiration or to grow your TikTok fanbase, check out our blog for some great social media video ideas.

-For example, celebrity chef Gordon Ramsey has attracted over 28.9M fans on TikTok (as of November 2021) after being taught how to use the platform for dance challenges with his Gen-Z-aged daughter, Tilly.
+For example, celebrity chef Gordon Ramsey has attracted over 37M fans on TikTok (as of May 2023) after being taught how to use the platform for dance challenges with his Gen-Z-aged daughter, Tilly.

 Even though TikTok very much appeals to young generations, it does seem to be retaining its audience as they age.